arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-incubator/datatypes/statet/README.md

 }
 ```

-As is immediately clear, this code while properly modelling the errors, has become more complex but our signature now represents a simple `Stack` as a `List` with an error domain.
+As is immediately clear, this code, while properly modelling the errors, has become more complex.
+But our signature now represents a simple `Stack` as a `List` with an error domain.
 Let's refactor our manual state management in the form of `(S) -> Tuple2<S, A>` to `State`.

-So what we want is a return type that represents `Either` a `StackError` or a certain `State` of `Stack.` When working with `State` we don't pass around `Stack` anymore, so there is no parameter to check if the `Stack` is empty.
+So what we want is a return type that represents `Either` a `StackError` or a certain `State` of `Stack.` When working with `State`, we don't pass around `Stack` anymore, so there is no parameter to check if the `Stack` is empty.

 ```kotlin:ank:silent
 import arrow.core.ForId